Isabel Evans gave a wonderful Keynote talk at a conference about the Myth of Genius.

 Creativity is about bringing something to life that didn’t exist.

-If you’ve read my 30 day guide to creativity, you’ll see that theme come through.
+If you’ve read my free 30 day guide to creativity, you’ll see that theme come through in the guide.

-Having ideas is great, but ideas aren’t worth anything.
+Having ideas is great, but ideas alone aren’t worth anything.
 You must bring these ideas to life through creativity for them to be valuable.
-And this is the hard part.
+This is the hard part.

-It’s hard to create – and it often takes a team of people to make it happen.
+It’s hard to turn ideas into something; to create.
+It often takes a team of people to make it happen.
 Sometimes the team get the credit, sometimes it’s the genius front-person.

 Rick Rubin, legendary music producer, said something along the lines of creativity not being about talent, nor a birthright, but actually something we can all tune into.
 It’s about being open to possibility and wonder.
 (And magic…)